Primary Brain Tumors

 The standard approach for treating brain tumors is to reduce the tumor as much as possible using surgery, radiation therapy (also called radiotherapy), or chemotherapy.
 Such treatments are used alone or, more commonly, in combination with one another.

-With some very slow-growing cancers, such as those that occur in the midbrain or optic nerve pathway, patients may be closely observed and not treated until the tumor shows signs of growth.
+With some very slow-growing cancers, such as those that occur in the midbrain or optic nerve pathway, the person may be closely observed and not treated until the tumor shows signs of growth.

-TTF Therapy.
-Tumor Treating Fields (TTF) therapy uses a low-intensity electrical field to disrupt the rapid division of cancer cells.
+TTF Therapy: Tumor Treating Fields (TTF) therapy uses a low-intensity electrical field to disrupt the rapid division of cancer cells.
 In 2011, the FDA approved the NovoTTF-100A System to treat adults with glioblastoma multiforme that has recurred or progressed despite chemotherapy and radiation.
-This device uses electrodes placed on the patient’s scalp to deliver alternating electrical fields to the tumor site.
-The device is portable and can be used at home
+This device uses electrodes placed on the person's scalp to deliver alternating electrical fields to the tumor site.
+The device is portable and can be used at home.

-Investigational Treatments.
-Patients can enroll in clinical trials that are researching new treatments for brain tumors.
+Investigational Treatments: People with brain tumors can enroll in clinical trials that are researching new treatments.

 The standard surgical procedure is called craniotomy.